Article by Yuriko Saito.

 While topiary and use of exotic materials are certainly appropriate in some contexts, what we can learn from Japanese garden-making is that a deeply satisfying aesthetic experience can be possible with readily available materials when their native characteristics are highlighted.
 This kind of design strategy not only provides an aesthetic experience but also invites the experiencing agent to cultivate an attitude of respect and humility toward the materials.
 For example, we are encouraged to appreciate the gift of a pine tree’s dignified appearance with its outstretched horizontal branches that are also enhanced by a specific manner of pruning and, if necessary, protective ropes and supports.

+support for trees, Sapporo, Japan.
 Another design strategy we can gain from Japanese garden-making is its sensitivity to the way in which the visitor experiences it.
 A garden, like any other physical artifacts, is a spatial entity.
 However, experiencing it takes time and occurs in a specific order, thereby requiring the designer’s sensitivity to the temporal dimension of the experience.
 For example, the stepping stones and paths are often meandering rather than straight, and bridges are many times shaped in a zigzag form or made with two rectangular-shaped stones or planks placed in a staggered manner (Figures 5, 6).
 These arrangements modulate the visitor’s viewpoint sequentially, affording a multi-foci experience that unfolds gradually rather than a one-dimensional experience focused straight ahead on the terminus.
 The irregular arrangement of stepping stones also facilitates varying speeds and viewpoints with which to experience the garden-scape.
 The technique of miegakure, meaning “now you see it, now you don’t,” is often used effectively to hide a certain view that gets revealed gradually or sometimes suddenly.
 Even a rock garden that cannot be walked on but rather to be seen from a verandah of an adjoining building facilitates a sequential experience, such as from left to right or from a farthest corner to the forefront.
 When successful, those designs executed with consideration of the temporal dimension of the visitors’ movement invite them to take time with their experience and gratefully acknowledge and appreciate the thoughtfulness expressed.

 Aesthetic experience takes place when there is a mutual responsiveness between the experiencing agent who is willing to go out and meet the landscape through active engagement of perception and imagination and the built landscape that has been designed with sensitivity and thoughtfulness regarding the materials and the viewer’s experience.
 It is not a one way street; rather, it is made possible by the willingness on both sides to meet the other halfway.
 The role of landscape design is to facilitate this process and reward the experiencing agent with a richly satisfying experience.